za233/Polaris-Obfuscator/README.md

 - **Alias Access**:  Use pointer aliases to access local variables.
 - **Flattening**: Control flow flattening obfuscation.
 - **Indirect Branch**: Use real-time computed target addresses for indirect jumps.
-- **Indirect Call**:  Using real-time computed function address for .
+- **Indirect Call**:  Using real-time computed function address for indirect calls.
 - **String Encryption**: Encrypt global constants in the program and decrypt them in the function stack.(instead of .ctor)
 - **Bogus Control Flow**: Insert amount of conditional jumps with opaque predicates to complicate the control flow graph.
 - **Instruction Substitution**: Replace the arithmetic instruction with an equivalent set of arithmetic instructions.